Abel Raises Cain (2005)

 dir.
 Sean Donnelly

 Pop singer Tiffany was ubiquitous for a couple of years when I was a teen.
 I couldn’t stand her.
 She sang at malls and stood for conformity.
-That is mostly irrelevant to this docu, though.
+That is mostly irrelevant to this documentary, though.
 It’s about what two obsessed fans see in her.
 First is Jeff in his early 50s, an anti-fascist Christian with Asperger’s syndrome.
 His other interests include physics and secret societies.
 He keeps his returned letters and Tiffany’s restraining orders against him as others might their billets-doux.
 Second is Kelly in her 30s, an intersexed blonde with psychological problems.
 Other interests include running and beer.
 Her bond with Tiffany is more private, stemming from a coma dream.
 Neither has ever been in a romantic relationship and both live on government assistance.
 As I watched them I kept thinking of the movie Harvey (1950) in which Elwood P. Dowd’s best friend, whom only he can see, is a 6’3” tall rabbit called Harvey.
 Whatever relationship Jeff and Kelly have with Tiffany, only they can see.
 Indeed it makes the title of Tiffany’s hit “I Think We’re Alone Now” sadly ironic.
 Though their nonreality is uncomfortable to witness, their willpower is impressive.
 I love it when Jeff declares that it’s the people who are a bit cracked who let light into the world.

 The Impaler (2008)